strangerstudios/pmpro-mailchimp/readme.txt

 2. Membership-level specific list subscription settings.

 == Changelog ==
+= 3.0.1 =

+* ENHANCEMENT: Improved documentation for class parameters
+* ENHANCEMENT: Supports array of error messages to display in /wp-admin/
+* ENHANCEMENT: Add error message(s) to PMPro error system (if plugin is active)
+* BUG: Didn't always handle unexpected interest group definitions
+* BUG: Generated PHP Notice if no interest category was defined for the level

 = 3.0 =

 * ENHANCEMENT: Renamed label for object fetch limit option